mikerossms/AVD-Bicep-Workshop-LBG/AVD-Code/Labs/Lab4-AVDHosts/README.md

 Well you do need something to log into don't you...

-## Getting to you shiny new desktop
+## Getting to your shiny new desktop

 You will need to complete the following final steps before trying to log into your new desktop make sure that: